-It's legal to have sex with a 12-year-old in the Philippines.
+Under Philippine law, 12-year-olds can consent to sex.
 Activists are trying to change that

 Some clauses have been amended over the years, but not the age of consent -- meaning there are now "inconsistent" legal ages, she added.
 "The minimum age for getting married is 18, to enter into contracts and to vote is also 18.
 Yet, the minimal age for sexual consent is 12."

 There are a few reasons the age of consent hasn't changed in the past 91 years.
-A major one is the lack of education and understanding of concepts like children's cognitive development and the ability to give informed consent, said Patrizia Benvenuti, child protection chief at UNICEF Philippines.
+A major one is the lack of education and understanding among lawmakers and the general public of concepts like children's cognitive development and the ability to give informed consent, said Patrizia Benvenuti, child protection chief at UNICEF Philippines.

 And though public awareness about the issue has expanded in recent years, the child rights sector is relatively new in the country and less established than other social movements, such as the campaign for women's rights.